Intensive Residency

 Rachael is a Yorkshire based theatre maker, making work which talks about big issues in personal ways.
 Her work often focuses on autobiographical narratives, using humour to navigate difficult conversations.
 She has previously worked for Leeds Playhouse, Hull Truck Theatre, Middle Child Theatre, Unlimited Theatre, The Roaring Girls and John Godber Company.

-During her residency at Middle Child, Rachael will be assisting Paul Smith (Artistic Director) on Baby, He Loves You – a new play by Maureen Lennon.
-She will also direct some of the new commissions at Middle Child’s new Fresh Ink Playwriting Festival in Hull.
+During her residency at Middle Child, Rachael assisted Paul Smith (Artistic Director) on Baby, He Loves You – a new play by Maureen Lennon.
+She also directed some of the new commissions at Middle Child’s inaugural Fresh Ink Playwriting Festival in Hull.

 Middle Child theatre company (logo)